MOBI BOOT CAMP CORP. logoLearning Buddy

 head(5)

-2. Create a rank column hwy_rank using min_rank(desc(hwy)) to rank highway mileage (highest mileage gets rank 1).
+2. Calculate a highway performance rank column hwy_rank using competitive ranking (min_rank()) in descending order (highest highway mileage gets rank 1).

-4. Relocate the hwy_rank and hwy columns to the beginning of the table.
+4. Relocate the ranking and highway efficiency columns to the front of the table for easy comparison.

 # Write your code below and click Run Code